 Direct PLUS Loan for Parents

-The Direct PLUS Loan for Parents is a loan option available to parents with good credit.
+The Direct PLUS Loan for Parents is a loan option available to parents.
 Parents can borrow up to the difference in the student's cost of attendance less any financial aid.
 The interest rate for 2014-15 is 7.21%.
-Payment beginning 60 days after the loan is fully disbursed.
+Interest rate for 2015-16 will be determined July 1, 2015.
+Interest begins with loan disbursement and repayment begins 60 days after the loan is fully disbursed with a 10-25 year repayment period.
 A payment delay may be requested while the student is enrolled at least half-time.

 Begin to apply for a Direct PLUS Loan, Direct PLUS Master Promissory Note